 - 20.Take advantage of the post-Christmas hype

-Since there aren’t many restaurants open on Christmas, this is your chance to stand out in the crowd by spreading far and wide that you’re the exception.
+Is your restaurant still open?
+Since there aren’t many restaurants open on Christmas, especially in the middle of a full-blown pandemic, this is your chance to stand out in the crowd.
+Spread far and wide that you’re the exception.
 Make sure you target every possible means of communicating with your customers.

 Update your website